gofynd/fdk-client-kotlin/documentation/platform/CONFIGURATION.md

-Get a list of currencies supported in the current sales channel.
+Retrieve a list of currencies supported in the current sales channel.
 Moreover, get the cuurency that is set as the default one in the application.

 *Returned Response:*